-- Information.
-To provide a comprehensive inventory of information on transit related services available within the TMA service area and disseminate information to promote transit usage. - Advocacy to Employers and Others.
-To provide an active advocacy role in the promotion of transit service in the TMA's service area by assisting NJ TRANSIT with developing, providing, improving and promoting existing and new transit services within the TMA's service area. - Outreach to Commuters.
+- o Information.
+To provide a comprehensive inventory of information on transit related services available within the TMA service area and disseminate information to promote transit usage. - o Advocacy to Employers and Others.
+To provide an active advocacy role in the promotion of transit service in the TMA's service area by assisting NJ TRANSIT with developing, providing, improving and promoting existing and new transit services within the TMA's service area. - o Outreach to Commuters.
 To provide an outreach program in the promotion of transit service in the TMA's service area.
-The TMA will assist NJ TRANSIT in promoting the use of existing and new transit services within the TMA service area through the development and distribution of transit information, and to develop and implement a focused marketing plan including targeting outreach and public relations efforts. - Feedback.
+The TMA will assist NJ TRANSIT in promoting the use of existing and new transit services within the TMA service area through the development and distribution of o The work products can take many forms and will vary depending on the exact needs and opportunities for NJ TRANSIT assistance in the TMA service area.

+- transit information, and to develop and implement a focused marketing plan including targeting outreach and public relations efforts. - o Feedback.
 To provide feedback to NJ TRANSIT in order to determine reliability and effectiveness of existing transit services in TMA's service area.
 The TMA will report on all activities undertaken and their findings in a monthly status report to NJ TRANSIT.